Zion Evangelical Lutheran Church A Confessional, Traditional Lutheran Church Serving Tampa Bay

 In 1992, Kenneth followed God’s call to serve by enrolling at Concordia Theological Seminary in Ft.
 Wayne, IN.
 After 3 years of study, he served his Vicarage at Clear Lake Lutheran Church, Clear Lake, IN.
 Upon graduation in 1996 with a Master of Divinity degree, he was ordained and installed as Pastor at Clear Lake Lutheran Church.
 Pastor Redmann accepted a Divine Call to Lutheran Church of the Cross in Port Charlotte, FL in 2000.
 During his 17 years there, the Lord richly provided for the purchase of five contiguous acres, recovery from Hurricane Charley where the church, parsonage and a majority of 183 households sustained damage, building a multifunction ministry center, opening a pre-school, and constructing a 60 foot tall cross monument beside Interstate 75.

 Upon retirement in 2017, Pastor and Linda moved to north central Pasco County where daily Pastor Redmann asked, “Lord, what ministry do you have for me now?”
-Although he served as “fill-in pastor”, taught some Bible classes and witnessed to countless people on the golf course, Kenneth’s focus was repeatedly drawn to a myriad of unexpected health issues, such as prostate cancer, heart attack (the “widow maker”), and total hip replacement.
+Although he served as “fill-in pastor,” taught some Bible classes and witnessed to countless people on the golf course, Kenneth’s focus was repeatedly drawn to a myriad of unexpected health issues.
 Now, after 8 years of retirement, it is clear that our Lord was bringing all things together perfectly for Pastor Redmann to serve historic Zion Evangelical Lutheran Church, Tampa in its rebirth.
 To God be all glory!